Enums Can Behave Like Constants

 A Really Cool Way to Raise Events

 I have previously written an article on extensions methods, which included some information about using generics with extension methods.
 Since that time, I have stumbled across something I did not previously realize:

-If the compiler can figure out the generic type from one of the parameters passed into the extension method, you do not have . . .
+If the compiler can figure out the generic type from one of the parameters passed into the extension method, you . . .